Current Planned Developments in Greater Estero

 The Kingston Project East of Verdana Village

-Cameratta Companies’ overall proposed development will include 10,000 dwelling units, a 240-unit hotel, 700,000 square feet of commercial space, and 3,287 acres of restoration, conservation, and flowway.
+Cameratta Companies’ proposed Development will include 10,000 dwelling units, a 240-unit hotel, 700,000 square feet of commercial space, and 3,287 acres of restoration, conservation, and flowway.

-The proposed density on the site will be 1.5 dwelling units per acre.
-Cameratta has promised a K-8 school and will pay for the spine road within the complex, as well as make other vital contributions to safeguard water runoff and wildlife.
+The proposed site density will be 1.5 dwelling units per acre.
+Cameratta has promised a K-8 school and will pay for the spine road within the complex, along with other vital contributions to safeguard water runoff and wildlife.

 The project’s development conditions include open space, a human-wildlife coexistence plan, a central irrigation system, and hydraulic connections to improve flood control in the Wildcat Farms neighborhood.